GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/README.md

 | `yfinance` | `0.2.44` |
 | `Ninja`    | `1.11.1.1` |

-## How to Run
-Download the notebook and run in Google Colaboratory.

 ## Data Acquisition and Preprocessing
 For better comparison to similar previous projects, the model was trained on the Coca-Cola daily data, obtained through ``` yfinance ``` API